TheBrookhavenGroup/djangollmapi/HOWTO.md

 We'll use Nginx, Gunicorn, and Django.

+Python 3.9.5 with torch 2.0.1 worked for us.

 ## Notation:

 Angle brackets indicate where you need to use an appropriate value.  i.e.